A selection of new music and videos

 Picture this: a man is lost in the desert and finds a tape that takes him on a fun skating trip.

-This devastating simple idea is brought to life by Nick Murphy (aka Chet Faker) himself, resulting in a video for “Feel Good” that’s warm and fuzzy with additional animation from Daniel Barreto.
+This devastatingly simple idea is brought to life by Nick Murphy (aka Chet Faker) himself, resulting in a video for “Feel Good” that’s warm and fuzzy with additional animation from Daniel Barreto.
 Using motion tracking to follow Murphy’s body, the overlay explodes plenty of positive energy, whilst the use of rotoscope effects adds a unique and colourful thread that’s on par with travelling into hyperspace.

 Madlib – Loose Goose